Cnordbo/Arduino-Sensor-Docs/KY-029/README.md

 # 2-color LED Module 3mm (KY-029)
+A 2 color LED which displays either GREEN or RED based on which of the pins that the current flows trough.
+The module also allows for current to flow trough both signal pins, blending RED and GREEN color to make Orange.

+# Sample Code
 Demonstrates the different states of a Common-Cathode LED by connecting the cathode to ground and giving a signal (applying current) to the two signal pins.

 ## Board